TomasVotruba/tomasvotruba.com/packages/blog/data/2017/2017-10-16-how-to-use-repository-with-doctrine-as-service-in-symfony.md

 ### Advantages

-- **IDE knows** the type and autocomplete 100% works <em class="fas fa-fw fa-lg fa-check text-success"></em>
+- **IDE knows** the type and autocomplete 100% works ✅
-- PHPStan and Rector knows types too <em class="fas fa-fw fa-lg fa-check text-success"></em>
+- PHPStan and Rector knows types too ✅
-- There is no sign of Doctrine, the code is cleanly decoupled <em class="fas fa-fw fa-lg fa-check text-success"></em>
+- There is no sign of Doctrine, the code is cleanly decoupled ✅
-- **The code easier to maintain and extend, thanks to composition over inheritance** <em class="fas fa-fw fa-lg fa-check text-success"></em>
+- **The code easier to maintain and extend, thanks to composition over inheritance** ✅
-- The possibility to decouple to [local packages](/blog/2017/02/07/how-to-decouple-monolith-like-a-boss-with-composer-local-packages/) is now opened <em class="fas fa-fw fa-lg fa-check text-success"></em>
+- The possibility to decouple to [local packages](/blog/2017/02/07/how-to-decouple-monolith-like-a-boss-with-composer-local-packages/) is now opened ✅

 <br>